kalonji08/kalonji08.github.io/_posts/2024-05-01-hello-world.md

 # Hello world

-Well, Hello World

 Welcome to my very first blog.
-This has been an idea that I've contemplated for about three years now, but I have finally gathered the courage to put myself out there and share this first message: "Hello World".
+This has been an idea that I've contemplated for about three years.
+I'm glad that I have finally gathered the courage to put myself out there.

 "Hello World" is such an iconic sentence, especially in programming because, in most tutorials, it is the first command they make you print, lol.